noemichis/beatrix-ch-portfoliowebsite/README.md

 3. Footer moves on Get in touch page:
     - Several unsuccessful attempts were made to debug, was found that the background image was wrapping under the footer only on specific tablet sized screens
-    - Tried to lowered background image z-index and seems to have fixed the issue for now.
+    - Lowered background image z-index and seems to have fixed the issue for now.

+#### Unresolved

+1. When clicked the image links from the About page don't navigate to the title, but just below it.
+    - I tried to move the ID around, but that doesn't resolve the issue
+    - Seems to be caused bu the sticky header

 ## Deployment